kkeijuro/midokura-exercise/README.md

 for customers_waiting I decided using a LinkedList, iterating is O(n) but inserting/removing is O(1).
 Maybe other collections would fit but I decided using them and random access is not needed.

-In detail, if we dismiss the TreeMap accessing, which would be O(log) here are the algorithm time: <br>
+In detail, if we dismiss the TreeMap accessing (we dismiss because only 4 sizes tables will be avaibable), which would be O(log) here are the algorithm time: <br>
 <br>
 arrive is O(1) <br>